101 Small Animal Anatomy and Introduction to Pathologies

 106 Animal First Aid/CPR

-107 Passive Exercises
+107 Passive Range of Motion

 108 Introduction to Biomechanics and Gait Analysis of Small Animals